BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

    [MSP Challenge server](https://github.com/BredaUniversityResearch/MSPChallenge-Server), and created a game session.
    Either go ahead and implement your own simulation, or continue on playing with the ***example*** simulation.
    - For implementing your own simulation, first read the [Watchdog program.cs](#watchdog-programcs) section to understand the structure of the program.
+Then,
    - For playing with the ***example*** simulation, check the [Usage](#usage) section.

 # Usage